catalyst-cooperative/pudl/docs/dev/nightly_data_builds.rst

 Breaking the Builds
 -------------------
-The nightly data builds based on the ``dev`` branch are our comprehensive integration tests.
+The nightly data builds based on the ``main`` branch are our comprehensive integration tests.
 When they pass, we consider the results fit for public consumption.
 The builds are expected to pass.
 If they don't then someone needs to take responsibility for getting them working again with some urgency.

-Because of how long the full build & tests take, we don’t typically run them individually before merging every PR into ``dev``.
-However, running ``make nuke`` (the equivalent of the full builds) is recommended when you've added a new year of data or made other changes that would be expected to break the data validations, so that the appropriate changes can be made prior to those changes hitting ``dev`` and the nightly builds.
+Because of how long the full build & tests take, we don’t typically run them individually before merging every PR into ``main``.
+However, running ``make nuke`` (the equivalent of the full builds) is recommended when you've added a new year of data or made other changes that would be expected to break the data validations, so that the appropriate changes can be made prior to those changes hitting ``main`` and the nightly builds.

 If your PR causes the build to fail, you are probably the best person to fix the problem, since you already have context on all of the changes that went into it.

-Having multiple PRs merged into ``dev`` simultaneously when the builds are breaking makes it ambiguous where the problem is coming from, makes debugging harder, and diffuses responsibility for the breakage across several people, so it's important to fix the breakage quickly.
-In some cases we may delay merging additional PRs into ``dev`` if the builds are failing to avoid ambiguity and facilitate debugging.
+Having multiple PRs merged into ``main`` simultaneously when the builds are breaking makes it ambiguous where the problem is coming from, makes debugging harder, and diffuses responsibility for the breakage across several people, so it's important to fix the breakage quickly.
+In some cases we may delay merging additional PRs into ``main`` if the builds are failing to avoid ambiguity and facilitate debugging.

-Therefore, we've adopted the following etiquette regarding build breakage: On the morning after you merge a PR into ``dev``, you should check whether the nightly builds succeeded by looking in the ``pudl-deployments`` Slack channel (which all team members should be subscribed to).
+Therefore, we've adopted the following etiquette regarding build breakage: On the morning after you merge a PR into ``main``, you should check whether the nightly builds succeeded by looking in the ``pudl-deployments`` Slack channel (which all team members should be subscribed to).
 If the builds failed, look at the logging output (which is included as an attachment to the notification) and figure out what kind of failure
 occurred:

-  * If the failure is due to your changes, then you are responsible for fixing the problem and making a new PR to ``dev`` that resolves it, and it should be a high priority.
+  * If the failure is due to your changes, then you are responsible for fixing the problem and making a new PR to ``main`` that resolves it, and it should be a high priority.
 If you're stumped, ask for help!
   * If the failure is due to an infrastructural issue like the build server running out of memory and the build process getting killed, then you need to notify the member